How to install WordPress on macOS

 Success: WordPress installed successfully.

-After downloading WordPress, the wp config create command uses the database and user credentials that we just created.
+After downloading WordPress, the wp config create command uses the database and user credentials that I just created.
 Before executing the install command, I generated a password for the WordPress admin user that is created by the install command.
 If all went well, the core install reports Success.
 Also, if you previously created a send-only SMTP server per my post that I referenced earlier, you should receive an email from your WordPress site that you just installed:

-Your new WordPress site has been successfully set up at:
+My new WordPress site has been successfully set up at:

 https://altoplace.tst

-You can log in to the administrator account with the following information:
+I can log in to the administrator account with the following information:

 Username: georgew509